-The financial statements of the System are accounted for on the flow of economic resources measurement focus and use the accrual basis of accounting.
+The financial statements of the System are accounted for as a proprietary type fund - enterprise fund under the flow of economic resources measurement focus, or the full-accrual basis of accounting.
 Under this method, revenues are recorded when earned and expenses are recorded at the time the liabilities are incurred.
 The System follows the full accrual basis of accounting in accordance with generally accepted accounting principles (GAAP), which is promulgated by the Governmental Accounting Standards Board (GASB).